PinataMostGrim/grimagents_cli/readme.md

 ## Installation
 - Copy or clone this repository into the MLAgents project in a folder named `grim-agents`
-- Copy or move `grimagents.bat` into the MLAgents project root folder
+- Copy or move `grimagents.bat` and `search.bat` into the MLAgents project root folder.
+These batch files automatically add the `grimagents` package folder to `PYTHONPATH` and execute their module using Pipenv.
-- *(Optional)* Give the folder another name but update `grimagents.bat` and `settings.py` accordingly
+- *(Optional)* Give the folder another name but update `grimagents.bat`, `search.bat`, and `settings.py` accordingly

 ## Usage